Impact of charge distribution of soft layers on transient electroosmotic flow of Maxwell fluids in soft nanochannels: Theory

 In the region of ($ - 1 + d_k \le y \le 0$)

 In the region of ($- 1 \le y \le - 1 + d_k$)

 The total electric potential can be expressed as

 where $\Theta\left(y\right)$ is Heaviside step function.
 We already know that if each of two functions satisfies a linear differential equation, a linear combination of the two functions also becomes as a solution of the differential equation.
 Furthermore, considering boundary conditions, the linear combination is limited to the case of sum of the two functions.
-We can easily verify that the self-consistent electric potential satisfies Eq. (\ref{eq:1})-(\ref{eq:2})
+We can easily verify that the electric potential satisfies Eq. (\ref{eq:1}) and boundary conditions Eqs. (\ref{eq:201}, \ref{eq:202}).